Marcelofilho07/AutoBattle2/README.md

     CreatePlayerCharacter(choice);
 }
 ```
-But choice is a string and CreatePlayerCharacter recieves an integer as parameter, so there is a wrong type problem.
+But choice is a string and CreatePlayerCharacter() recieves an integer as parameter, so there is a wrong type problem.
-Lastly, the default case calls itself where can lead to stackoverflow problem.
+Lastly, the default case calls itself where can lead to stack overflow problem.
 A simple loop would solve this problem.

 In our final interation this function has been deleted and it's functionality merged into CreateCharacter().

 ### CreatePlayerCharacter(int classIndex)

-First, this function try to do a old C-Style cast from a integer to a pointer.
+First, this function try to do an old C-Style cast from an integer to a pointer.
 After, it tries to contruct a shared pointer of type Character using a pointer intead of the right type.
 At last it calls CreateEnemyCharacter().